jadecobra/python_tdd_exercises/source/sleep_duration.rst

 Our ``duration`` function now accounts for a time traveling sleep scenario where you can go to sleep and wake up in the past.

-* Let us add a test for it and see if I can update the function to only process durations where the wake time happens after the sleep time
+* Let us add a test for it and see if I can change the function to only process durations where the wake time happens after the sleep time

   .. code-block:: python